github-community-projects/org-metrics-dashboard/who-metrics-ui/docs/definitions.md

 `Open Issues:` Issues are tickets that represent bugs or new features that other people report and can collaborate on.
 Open issues are total of unresolved issues.

-`Open PR's:` A pull request is a request to make a change to the master code of the project.
+`Open PR's:` A pull request is a request to make a change to the files of the project (code, documentation, README changes, etc.).
 Open PR's are the total of pull requests with status Open.

 `Merge PR's`: A total of Pull Requests that are completed into the code based of the project.